ITU-BDSA-GROUP5/Chirp/docs/report.md

 ![Domain Model as Class Diagram](images/domain_model_diagram.png)

 The Author class represents a user in _Chirp!_.
-A Cheep represents the messages shared on the _Chirp!_ platform.
+The Cheep class represents the messages shared on the _Chirp!_ platform.
 A Cheep is written by an Author, and an Author can write many Cheeps.
-An Author can follow, as well as be followed, by another Author.
+An Author can follow, as well as be followed by, many other Authors.
 An Author can like a Cheep.
 A Cheep can be liked by many Authors.

 ## Architecture — In the small